na-na-hi/renget/archive/scalylit.md

 > **DC 2/5**
 > While the iconic duo is the main focus of the series, the POV often switches to many of the other non-dragon characters on their own adventures.
 > **CA 3.75/5**
-> Dragons are treated surprisingly well but are (reasonably) curbstomped when they fall victim to hubris
+> Despite being a rider novel, dragons are treated surprisingly well but are (reasonably) curbstomped when they fall victim to hubris
 > **PS 2/5**
-> As a whole, but one of the books in the series deserves a 5/5 ‪
+> As a whole, but one of the books in the series deserves a 5/5 ‎
 **Scaleshifter** (2019) by Shelby Hailstone Law Fantasy (TF)
 Following a war between two kingdoms involving artificial dragons, a child is drafted into the military and experimented on.
 After being turned into one, he escapes and comes under the tutelage of a real dragon who teaches him about their way of life.
-This book is part of a (currently) 3-part series , with *The Black Dragon* (2020) about a female dragon in a similar situation and *The God's Gift* (2021).
+This novel is part of a 4-book series , with *The Black Dragon* (2020) about a female dragon in a similar situation.
 **ISBN-10** 169342889X
 **ISBN-13** 978-1693428890
 > **DC 4.5/5**
 > Besides the beginning, generic humans only really show up as part of the army hunting the protag after he escapes.
-> 4/5 for the second novel but by the third and fourth this drops to a 2/5.
+> 4/5 for the second novel but by the third and fourth this drops to a 2/5, focusing too much on human intrigue.
 > **CA 4/5**
 > If you consider the torture of fake (human-turned) dragons equivalent to real ones.
 > Dragons live in a stereotypically utopic, primitive society with a council of elders and tend to avoid humans.
 > **PS 4/5**
-‪
+‪‎
 **Songs of Chaos** (2020) by Michael R. Miller
 Fantasy (dragon riding)
 Ongoing series currently on books 2 of 5.
 Ascendant and Unbound are the two already released.
 Servant boy saves blind dragon from death and the two become companions to grow stronger and defeat an upcoming apocalyptic threat.
 Lots of high fantasy and adventure influenced by cultivation tropes.
 Really nice wholesome relationship between the two main characters, rider and dragon.